Theme: Internet Governance for Sustainable Human, Economic, and Social Development

 Am I empowered?
 Yes, I am!

-However, we wouldn’t want to discount our men and their efforts also.
-Gentlemen, thank you for paving ways and recognizing our abilities.
+We wouldn’t want to discount our women.
+We wouldn’t want to discount our men and their efforts also.
+Gentlemen, thank you for paving the way and recognizing our abilities.
 We thank you for your encouragement and support.

 We, men and women of Puerto Princesa of Palawan need to help one another in this pursuit.